konekoya/Bible/README.md

 - Remember progress of last reading
 - Should we use JS testing tools?
 - Add different version of Chinese Bibles
-- Selection with some animation and improvement for that?
-- Highlight when click on text -- We can do this like a block or paragraph.. when users click on the paragraph.
 - Take a look at this nice browser support chart https://github.com/mzabriskie/axios
 - Keyboard shortcut for triggering major features, then we should have a shortcut list or doc for user
 - Go back to top button doesn't in IEs...?